-To apply for residency with Back2Basics, download and fill out the Residential Treatment Admission form, and email it to firstname.lastname@example.org or fax it to our office at (928) 774-4126.
+To apply for residency with Back2Basics, download and fill out the Residential Treatment Admission form either on your computer or in writing, and email it to firstname.lastname@example.org or fax it to our office at (928) 774-4126.

 The accuracy of the information in each section of the application helps us at Back2Basics effectively understand and meet your needs.